-Educational theories and principles of teaching/learning provide the basis for developing comprehensive health curricula and implementation of health-related teaching plans.
-Using a variety of teaching strategies, the student is mentored by a licensed teacher of health education and engages in K-12 classroom teaching, using the New Jersey Professional Standards for Teachers and the New Jersey Student Learning Standards as a guide.
-Continued development and enhancement of a teaching portfolio with use of informal and formal evaluation methods of effective teaching is utilized.
+Educational theories and principles of teach-

-SCHOOL OF NURSING
+ing/learning provide the basis for developing comprehensive health curricula and implementation of health-related teaching plans.
+Using a variety of teaching strategies, the student is mentored by a licensed teacher of health education and engages in K-12 classroom teaching, using the New Jersey Professional Standards for Teachers and the New Jersey Student Learning Standards as a Continued development guide. and enhancement of a teaching portfolio with use of informal and formal evaluation methods of effective teaching is utilized.

-GRADUATE NURSING PROGRAMS
+SCHOOL OF NURSING GRADUATE NURSING PROGRAMS